signalfx/integrations/signalfx-org-metrics/docs/sf.org.num.gcpStackdriverClientCallCountThrottles.md

 ---
 title: sf.org.num.gcpStackdriverClientCallCountThrottles
-brief: Number of calls throttled
+brief: Number of calls to each Stackdriver client method that were throttled
 metric_type: counter
 ---
 ### sf.org.num.gcpStackdriverClientCallCountThrottles

-Total number of calls to each Stackdriver client method that were throttled.
+Number of calls to each Stackdriver client method that were throttled.

 Dimension(s): `orgId`, `project_id`, `method` (the API being called, such as `getTimeSeries`)